 In Liberia, high levels of overfishing and illegal fishing and a failure to implement conservation measures have left endangered species, such as sharks, unprotected.
 Many sharks fall victim to bycatch, while others are targeted by desperate fishers looking to make up a shortfall in income.

-Using our experience helping local communities document illegal fishing, EJF is building a community of ocean defenders in Liberia, and across West Africa, raising awareness of the importance of threatened marine species and building community science programmes to document shark populations and implement conservation interventions.
+Using our experience helping local communities document illegal fishing, EJF is building a community of ocean defenders in Liberia, and across West Africa, raising awareness of the importance of threatened marine wildlife and building community science programmes to document shark populations and implement conservation interventions.

 Turtles have been on Earth for over 100 million years